 Weapons Waiver for An Event on Campus

 The below information is a guide to assist you in requesting a waiver for the use, demonstration, or display of weapons or simulated weapons in conjunction with your special event on the University of Colorado at Boulder Campus.
-The possession of weapons on campus is prohibited by Policy 14-I of the Regents of the University of Colorado, except when prior written approval of the campus’ Chief of Police has been obtained.
-Review the complete Regent’s policy regarding weapons on campus.
+The possession of weapons on campus for use in special events is prohibited by Policy 14-I of the Regents of the University of Colorado, except when prior written approval of the campus’ Chief of Police has been obtained.

 As used in the context of this guide, the term “weapon” applies to any item, which in the manner it is used or intended to be used is capable of producing, or causing in persons the fear of, bodily injury or death.
 Examples of such items include but are not limited to: simulated firearms; knives or other bladed items (e.g., swords, sabers, spears); striking devices (e.g., bludgeons, clubs, canes, wooden swords, nunchakus); and replicas or likenesses of such devices.